 We all have different personalities, and they play a major role in shaping our lives.
-Our individual aspects control our choices in life in terms of our careers, behavior, and our relationships.
-It is impossible to find two people that are alike, but research shows that common personalities have general qualities that make up 16 individual personality types.
-Research on personality types has led to the development of a personality test referred to as Myers-Briggs Type Indicator (MBTI).
-MBTI helps in establishing an individual's personality type, and as a result, one can use knowledge to understand oneself better.
-Comprehending one's personality and that of our close associates can aid in improving interpersonal relationships.
+Our aspects control our choices in life regarding our careers, behavior, and relationships.
+It is rare to find two exactly alike people, but research shows that common personalities have general qualities corresponding to sixteen individual personality types.
+Research on personality types has led to the development of a personality test called the Myers-Briggs Type Indicator (MBTI).
+The MBTI helps establish an individual's personality type, and, as a result, one can use this knowledge to understand oneself better.
+Comprehending one's personality and our close associates can improve our interpersonal relationships.

 The first step in your journey of self-discovery is to take a free personality test and identify your personality type.
-If you need help with building up on your personal strengths and making themost out of your natural talents, reach out to one of our trained therapists for a deeper understanding of your unique self.
+If you need help building on your strengths and making the most out of your natural talents, reach out to one of our trained therapists for a deeper understanding of your unique self.

 The 16 Personality Types

-Myers-Briggs identifies 4 major personality types, each divided into 4 sub-types.
+The Myers-Briggs test identifies four major personality types divided into four sub-types.

 Analysts: architect (INTJ), logician (INTP), commander (ENTJ), debater (ENTP).

 Diplomats: advocate (INFJ), mediator (INFP), protagonist (ENFJ), campaigner (ENFP).